 Still on the fence about homeschooling high school? read Betsy’s 101 Reasons to Homeschool High School.
 I guarantee it will inspire you.

-This is day 13 of my Homeschooling 101 Blog Party!
+This is day 13 of my Homeschooling 101 Blog Series!
 I’m so glad you are here!
-Stay tuned because we have more veteran homeschool moms sharing their tips with you almost every day right here.
-Oh and don’t forget to enter the HUGE giveaways and join the exclusive Facebook group to chat it up with our bloggers, ask questions and just be a part of our amazing and growing community!
+Don’t forget to join the exclusive Facebook group to chat it up with our bloggers, ask questions and just be a part of our amazing and growing community!

 Mom to five girls and one boy, wife to Mario, homeschooler, lover of books, aspiring apologist, follower of Jesus.
 She provides homeschooling encouragement and tools to reach the next generation of believers on her blog TheMusingsofMum.com